gatsbyjs/gatsby/docs/docs/glossary/headless-wordpress.md

 disableTableOfContents: true
 ---

-Learn what headless WordPress means, how it differs from other ways of using WordPress or other CMS, and how you can use headless WordPress with Gatsby.
+Learn what headless WordPress means, how it differs from other ways of using WordPress or other types of Content Management Systems, and how you can use headless WordPress with Gatsby.

 ### First, what is a Headless CMS?